 - Sage offers a variety of other services to payroll users, including employee screening, pay-as-you-go workers' compensation, retirement plan administration and flexible spending administration.

 - We were happy with the customer service we received from Sage when we reached out by phone, posing as a small business owner interested in payroll services.
-Our call was answered immediately by a helpful representative, who was friendly and answered all of questions thoroughly.
+Our call was answered immediately by a helpful representative, who was friendly and answered our questions thoroughly.
 By the end of the call, we had a clear understanding of what Sage Payroll offers, how it works, the differences between the service plans and how much each plan costs.

 Sage's Full Service plan charges on a per-payroll basis.
 This means that you pay for each payroll you run.
 This can get costly, depending on how many times you process payroll each month.